 - Other artist development POIs – management, booking agent, TV/film appearances, etc.

 Here are some suggestions for promoting your release.
-Take a dive in and think about which ideas make the most sense for your release.
+Dive in and think about which ideas make the most sense for your release.
 Get creative and customize them to your brand and your audience.

 - Pre-save/Pre-sale campaign